SinMurasaki/Python-Random-Fact-Generator/README.md

 ![image](https://github.com/SinMurasaki/Python-Random-Fact-Generator/assets/129580972/0aa9a68b-d65d-4825-8bf9-20f91d1a87d9)

-###### While Kyle was the main programmer and did the majority of the program it served as a challenge doing the whole program alone as such when Kyle encounters an issue or a wall, when he doesn't know what to do he passes the issue to Grace & Jamaeca so they can look it up and fix it.

 # *SELF ASSESSMENT*
 Based on the given rubric for grading, the group assesed the system and it resulted to this:
 | Metric  |  4 | 3  | 2  |  1 |